dental broker Archives - Triumphant Partners

 5 Signs You Need a Dental Broker

 If you’re considering selling your dental practice, the process may seem overwhelming.
 You’re already struggling to maintain your practice and take care of your patients.
 Selling the practice on top of all of that might sound impossible.
 That’s why many dentists turn to a dental practice broker to help them through the sale and practice transition process.
-If the five situations listed below apply to you, it might be time to consider partnering with a dental practice broker.
+If the five situations listed below apply to you, it might be time to consider partnering with a dental practice broker to ensure your best interests are protected.

 A dental broker is a professional who specializes in facilitating the buying and selling of dental practices.
 They provide expert guidance and support throughout the entire process, from the initial valuation to the final closing.
+They are always available to answer any questions and provide essential advice during the buying or selling process.
 With extensive knowledge of the dental industry and transactions related to dental practices, dental brokers are well-equipped to help dentists navigate the complex process of buying or selling a dental practice, ensuring a smooth transition.

 Dental brokers often have a network of contacts and resources, including dental plans and insurance companies, to help facilitate the process.
+They can also assist in facilitating the addition of dental associates and partnerships.
 This network can be invaluable in finding the right buyers or sellers and ensuring that all aspects of the transaction are handled efficiently.
 Additionally, dental brokers can provide valuable advice on practice management and operations, helping dentists to optimize their business and make informed decisions.

 You Don’t Know Your Dental Practice Value

 Have you ever tried to sell something without an idea of what it’s worth?
 It can be a frustrating process.
+Valuing your dental practice accurately is crucial to ensure you receive a fair offer.
 Without a benchmark of what it’s worth and what others are selling for, it’s impossible to know if you’re receiving a fair offer or not.
 This doesn’t usually happen with simple transactions like groceries or reselling furniture.
 However, when it comes to a sale as complicated and multi-faceted as selling a dental practice, understanding the value of your dental practice is paramount.
 Undervaluing your practice by as little as 5% could be tens of thousands or hundreds of thousands of dollars lost.
 What’s more, if you don’t understand what your practice is worth, you could agree to a low-ball offer without understanding that you left a considerable amount of money on the table.

 A good dental broker is a great way to prevent that from happening.
 A detailed practice evaluation is usually the first step in the services provided by any dental broker worth their salt.
 The dental broker will then sit down with you and review the findings of that valuation.
 What’s your EBITDA?
 Do you own your real estate?
 What are comparable practices in your region selling for?
 Without the right dental broker, you’re going to miss out on vital information that will help you through the sales process.